marsupialtail/quokka/docs/docs/started.md

 apt-get update
 apt-get install redis
 ~~~
 If you plan on using Quokka for cloud, there's a bit more setup that needs to be done.
 Currently Quokka only provides support for AWS.
-(If you want ) Quokka provides a utility library under `pyquokka.utils` which allows you to manager clusters and connect to them.
-It assumes that awscli is configured locally.
+Quokka provides a utility library under `pyquokka.utils` which allows you to manager clusters and connect to them.
+It assumes that awscli is configured locally and you have a keypair and a security group with the proper configurations.
+To set these things up, you can follow the [AWS guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 <p align = "center">